-Well-heeled British families have flocked to Rock for their bucket-and-spade holidays for generations, but it wasn’t until the emergence, in the late 1990s, of classic seaside hotel St Enodoc, following a total makeover, that they had somewhere to stay that was both stylish and relaxed, as well as just right for all ages.
-Today, James Nathan is in charge of the food at the brasserie-style restaurant and its Mediterranean feel, clean lines, easy-going comfort and wide terrace for outdoor dining are in perfect harmony with its location.
-Modern European dishes are fresh, healthy and locally sourced.
+Well-heeled British families have flocked to Rock for their bucket-and-spade holidays for generations, but it wasn’t until the successful makeover of classic seaside hotel St Enodoc in the 1990s that they had somewhere stylish and relaxed to stay, that’s also perfect for all ages.
+With the ‘Cornish larder’ at its disposal, the modern European dishes served at the brasserie-style restaurant are fresh, healthy and locally sourced.
+Its clean lines, easygoing comfort, Mediterranean feel and wide terrace for outdoor dining are in perfect harmony with the location.
 Upstairs, the bedrooms – many with views across the water – are brightly painted, with original art on the walls.
-St Enodoc Hotel and Spa makes the ideal seaside base, with surrounding sandy beaches, the ferry to Padstow and St Enodoc golf course on the doorstep.
+Together with the hotel’s spa, it makes the ideal seaside base, with sandy beaches, fine walking, the ferry to Padstow and a golf course on the doorstep.
 ‘Blesséd be St Enodoc’ wrote former poet laureate, John Betjeman, in his best-known poem, Trebetherick, in which he wished all children could enjoy the glorious holidays he’d spent there with his friends.

-See: The Camel Estuary is perfect for watersports, why not walk down the road to the Camel Ski School for paddle boarding or water skiing.
+The Camel Estuary is perfect for water sports, why not walk down the road to the Camel Ski School for paddle boarding or water skiing.